-TWDB is projecting approximately \$5.3 billion of payments through 2051 to support the clean and drinking water SRF bonds and obligations related to the state GO bonds previously used to fund the state match requirements.
+TWDB is projecting to receive approximately \$6.3 billion of loan payments through 2052 to support the clean and drinking water SRF bonds and obligations related to the state GO bonds previously used to fund the state match requirements.
 A new master resolution was authorized on March 1, 2018.
-All bonds under the prior clean water state revolving fund (SRF) master resolution have been defeased to the call date, leaving only the 2018 and 2019 SRF revenue bonds under the new master resolution outstanding.
-TWDB can use pledged revenues from existing clean water and drinking water SRF subdivision bonds to pay annual debt service related to the outstanding revenue bonds and state GO bonds that are typically supported by SRF; these revenues provide approximately 3x debt service coverage through the life of the bonds and at least 2x coverage in each year.
+All bonds under the prior clean water state revolving fund (SRF) master resolution have been defeased to the call date, leaving only the series 2018, 2019, and 2020 SRF revenue bonds under the new master resolution outstanding.